 All about cycling in the Netherlands

 In June I saw many people from abroad.
 They were visiting for a summer school or a study tour.
 One thing that keeps coming back in the conversations is the fact that the Dutch cycling infrastructure makes cycling so relaxed and truly open to people of all ages and backgrounds.
-In any cycle tour you take in the country you will see people with disabilities in normal traffic.
+In any cycle tour you take in the country you will see disabled people in normal traffic.
 They either use a mobility scooter or a special needs tricycle.
 You will see an array of different vehicles using the Dutch cycle ways.
 (Unfortunately, also vehicles that do not go well with cycling, mopeds and scooters, but the Dutch Government has now finally decided local councils may indeed forbid those to use the cycle ways in their municipality!)

 I have shown you how many people in mobility scooters use the cycleways, in an older blogpost.
 This time I focus on the tricycles.
 There is a whole range of these tricycles available.
 They can be handbikes, ordinary wheelchairs with an attachable hand cycle at the front, often e-power assisted, or tricycles with pedals.
 The latter are great for people who cannot hold their balance for whatever reason.
 Many people do not want to use a mobility scooter (yet) and you are much more active riding a tricycle.